StayFresh-NetworkBytes/CML_VPNv6_Lab/readme.md

 Start the Lab and once booted, you should be able to ssh cisco@your_ip_address

-Password for all the Ubuntu host and routers is s3cr3tpw1
+Username/Password combo for the Ubuntu host and routers is cisco/cisco123